keiranking/lbd/source/games/kalooki.html.md

 ## Winning

-The object of each round is to collect the correct combination of cards and lay them on the table.
+The object of each round is to collect the correct combination of cards and lay them on the table, in order to have a low score.
 The difficulty of doing so increases with each subsequent round.

 ### Laying, or "Coming Down"

-A player can lay only during her turn.
+A player can only lay during her turn.
 If after drawing a card, she has the correct sequence of cards, she can lay, or "come down", by placing the combinations face up in front of her on the table.

 After laying, a player can dispose of additional cards in her hand by adding them, or "tacking", to either her own laid combinations or that of other players.

-If the player has one card left after laying and tacking, she can discard that card in the usual manner and win the round.
-This is known as "coming down and out", or "bending the board".

 Jokers may not exceed ranked cards in any collection.

 ### Coming Down & Out ("Bending the Board")

-If a player lays and can tack all but one of her remaining cards in a single turn, she can discard her final card and "come down and out", or "bend the board".
+If a player lays and can tack all but one of her remaining cards in the same turn, she can discard her final card and "come down and out", or "bend the board".
 In a bent board, all players double their scores for the round.

 ### Play for the Laid Player

-When a player has laid but still has cards in her hand (has "come down but not out"), she must continue playing in turn with restricted abilities:
+When a player has laid but still has cards in her hand (has "come down but not out"), she must continue playing in rotation with restricted abilities:

 - A laid player cannot take upcards.
 - A laid player cannot call.
-- A laid player cannot deny the calls of other players.
+- A laid player must award the calls of other players.

 On her turn, a laid player may tack any number of cards onto her own lay or that of other players.